-Mature teratomas contain well differentiated tissues and should be biologically indolent.
-In pre-pubertal cases this is born out, whereas in post-pubertal males it is believed that mature teratomas represent fully differentiated teratocarcinomas with a precursor of embryonal carcinoma 3.
-As such, in post-pubertal males, even mature teratomas should be regarded as potentially agressive.
-In fact if the seminiferous tubules of adjacent seemingly uninvolved testis is examined, cellular atypia and carcinoma in situ are often identified 3.
+Mature teratomas contain well-differentiated tissues and should be biologically indolent.
+In pre-pubertal cases, this is born out, whereas in post-pubertal males it is believed that mature teratomas represent fully differentiated teratocarcinomas with a precursor of embryonal carcinoma 3.
+As such, in post-pubertal males, even mature teratomas should be regarded as potentially aggressive.
+In fact, if the seminiferous tubules of the adjacent seemingly uninvolved testis are examined, cellular atypia and carcinoma in situ are often identified 3.

 Immature teratomas are more common in the testes, although they are rare as pure tumours, usually associated with other non-seminomatous cell types (e.g. embryonal cell carcinoma, choriocarcinoma, yolk sac tumour) as part of a testicular mixed germ cell tumour 1-2.

-It is interesting to note that in addition to biological behaviour, chromosomal make up of these tumours also depends on the age of the patients.
+It is interesting to note that in addition to biological behaviour, the chromosomal makeup of these tumours also depends on the age of the patients.
 Tumours in pre-pubertal patients are typically diploid, whereas in adults they tend to be hypotriploid 2.